phil294/AHK_X11/README.md

 - Graphical installer (optional)
 - Interactive console (REPL)

+AHK_X11 can be used completely without a terminal.
+You can however if you want use it console-only too.
+Graphical commands are optional, it also runs headless.

 Implementation details follow below; note however that this is not very representative.
 For example, all `Gui` sub commands are missing.
 For a better overview on what is already done, skim through the [docs](https://phil294.github.io/AHK_X11).

 ```diff